Hong Kong Museum of History: History

-Hong Kong high school students taken to see the exhibit on the national security law.

 The museum was established by the Urban Council in July 1975 when the City Museum and Art Gallery was split into the Hong Kong Museum of History and Hong Kong Museum of Art; some of the Museum of History's collections were on display at the City Museum and Art Gallery's original 1962 location at the City Hall.

-The national security exhibit refers to the 2019 "color revolution" as bringing "dire straits" and "an abyss."

-From 1975 to 1983, the Hong Kong Museum of History was housed in a 700 m2 rented space within Star House.
-In 1983, the Museum was moved to a temporary location (which now houses Hong Kong Heritage Discovery Centre) in Kowloon Park.
-It was moved to its present premises near Hong Kong Science Museum on Chatham Road South, Tsim Sha Tsui in 1998.
-It is currently managed by the Leisure and Cultural Services Department of Hong Kong Government.
+From 1975 to 1983, the HKMH was housed in a 700 m2 rented space within Star House.
+In 1983, it was moved to a temporary location (which now houses Hong Kong Heritage Discovery Centre) in Kowloon Park, and moved again in 1998 to a permanent place, on the present premises opposite the Hong Kong Science Museum on Chatham Road South, Tsim Sha Tsui.
+It is managed by the Leisure and Cultural Services Department of the Hong Kong Government.

+Permanent Exhibitions

 The Hong Kong Story

-The Hong Kong Story permanent exhibition was a showcase of the history and development of Hong Kong.
-Occupying an area of 7000 m2, The Hong Kong Story comprised eight galleries located on two floors.
-Through the display of over 4,000 exhibits with the use of 750 graphic panels, a number of dioramas and multi-media programmes, and enhanced with special audio-visual and lighting effects, The Hong Kong Story outlined the natural environment, folk culture, and historical development of Hong Kong.
+The Hong Kong Story is a showcase of the history and development of Hong Kong.
+It is the main permanent exhibition of the HKMH, opened on 30 August 2001.
+From its opening until 2020, The Hong Kong Story comprised eight galleries located on two floors, occupying 7000 m2.
+Through the display of over 4,000 exhibits with the use of graphic panels, a number of dioramas and multi-media programmes, and enhanced with special audio-visual and lighting effects, The Hong Kong Story outlined the natural environment, folk culture, and historical development of Hong Kong.
 The exhibition started from the Devonian period 400 million years ago and concluded with the Handover of Hong Kong in 1997.
-The museum exhibited prehistoric fossils, colonial documents from the 19th Century and Ancient Chinese pottery.
+The museum exhibits prehistoric fossils, colonial documents from the 19th Century and Ancient Chinese pottery.

-The permanent exhibit is now undergoing renovation.
-Museum visitors can instead browse exhibits about the Chinese Communist Party and the Hong Kong national security law.
-The latter refers to the 2019 "colour revolution" as bringing "dire straits" and "an abyss" (see photo).
+After receiving over 10 million visitors since its opening, The Hong Kong Story permanent exhibition closed on 19 October 2020 for an extensive renovation.
+It reopened on 1 April 2026, after nearly six years, but this time occupying only the entire ground floor.

+A recreation of Shing Chai Tong Herb Co., one of Hong Kong’s oldest Chinese medicine firms, founded in 1885.
+It ceased operations in 1980, with its furnishings acquired by and displayed at the HKMH.